 Surface Shaders and rendering paths

-See in Glossary, how lighting is applied and which Passes of the shader are used depends on which rendering pathThe technique Unity uses to render graphics.
-Choosing a different path affects the performance of your game, and how lighting and shading are calculated.
-Some paths are more suited to different platforms and hardware than others.
+See in Glossary, how lighting is applied and which Passes of the shader are used depends on which rendering pathThe technique that a render pipeline uses to render graphics.
+Choosing a different rendering path affects how lighting and shading are calculated.
+Some rendering paths are more suited to different platforms and hardware than others.
 More info

 See in Glossary is used.
 Each pass in a shader communicates its lighting type via Pass Tags.